WeisTekEng/SamD09-Mini/readme.md

-# miniSam-Zero R1.3 USART bootloader and test software.
+# miniSam-Zero R1.3 Serial bootloader R1.4, and test software.

 Test software and Serial Uart Bootloader for Atmels Samd09 Arm Cortex M0+ controllers.
 The documentation for this project can be found on hackaday.io -> https://hackaday.io/project/12438-minisam-zero.
 More information available soon at my blog, www.weistekengineering.com

 #Folder structure.
-Current stable build of the bootloader is located in Trunk/Bootloader/R1_0_current
+Current stable build of the bootloader is located in Trunk/Bootloader/R1_4_current

 This directory has everything needed to load a ATSAMD09 with the bootloader.